 Another example: you want to take an extended trip (definitely >1 week, better yet 2-3 weeks or more) to someplace very different from your home.
 You’re going there to have new experiences and learn something about your destination.
 Maybe you’ve saved up to take your kids along as well, so they can also see something of the world and broaden their horizons.
 You take a flight to your chosen destination, because with your limited time off from work/school there’s just no other realistic way to get there.
 Is this sustainable?
 Again, I personally think so, especially if you make sure you stay long enough to make the trip worthwhile and you’re not doing so multiple times a year.
 I’m joking of course, who has the money or the time for that?!?

 What else makes tourism more sustainable?

 A whole bunch of things, but I’ll highlight two of the big ones.

 Preventing leakage.
 I don’t mean making sure that your shampoo doesn’t spill into your suitcase…although you should absolutely do that!
 I mean doing your best to make sure that as much of the money you spend during your trip remains in the community you visited as possible, instead of “leaking” into the pockets of outside corporations who take their profits abroad.
-This is most important for destinations in the Global South, where tourism investment often comes from abroad and the profit is siphoned right back out, leaving the local community not much better off for it, if at all.
+This is most important for destinations in the Global South, where tourism investment often comes from abroad and profits are siphoned right back out, leaving the local community not much better off for it, if at all.
 Simply making the effort to find locally-owned lodging, dining and tour establishments goes a long way towards reducing leakage.